ujikstark/videoshopping-be/README.md

 }
 ```

 Please note that the examples provided above are for illustrative purposes and the actual data may vary depending on your specific application and database.
-Also, ensure to replace `'your-database-url'` with the actual URL to your MongoDB database in the `app.js` file.
+Also, ensure to replace `'DATABASE_URL'` with the actual URL to your MongoDB server.
 ...

 ### Error Handling